webiny/webiny-js/packages/lexical-parser/README.md

 ];
 ```

-These parsed custom object, by default, contains the `order` of the lexical node occurrence, option to export parsed
+These parsed custom object, by default, contains the `order` of the lexical node occurrence, `text` property that
-plain text or html in the `text` prop and to define custom `type` name.
+contains the html or plain text (depends on the configuration) and to define custom `type` name.

 ## Configuration